The pedalboard API#

 Linear = 1#

-A resampling method slightly less noisy than the simplest method, but not by much.
+A resampling method slightly less noisy than the simplest method.

 CatmullRom = 2#